gabrielsecinfo/gabrielsecinfo/README.md

 # 💫 About Me:
-🌟I'm majoring in information security🎓, I work at Lorac Informática, where I do technical support level 1, 2 and 3 for the city hall of Santo André.
-Where I help users with their problems and solve them.
-I created projects using Grafana with integration in Zabbix, extension line using Issabel, projects in Cisco Packet Tracer (Spanning three, redundancies, access to web servers, DNS, etc.).
-Projects for creating an ACTIVE DIRECTORY (AD) and configuring it.
-Currently studying pfSense, computer networking enthusiast.
+🌟I have a degree in information security and currently work as an intern for the city hall of Santo André, where I provide Level 1, 2, and 3 support.
+I have created projects using Zabbix and Grafana, set up a virtual and functional extension, worked on projects with Cisco Packet Tracer, and developed projects involving Active Directory.
+I am also specializing in red team tactics, studying topics such as reverse shell, pentesting in SMB, cloud pentesting, network pentesting, and OSINT.

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/gabriel-luiz-ribeiro-carmo)